 - Applicants are then asked to select one of two social justice/activism areas: 1) PROMOTION or 2) PEER TRAINER

 - The Promotion track includes attending committee meetings to create awareness campaigns.
 Peer Trainers will participate in a train-the-trainer program with the objective of facilitating Step UP! workshops.

 How can you help make Oglethorpe a better more inclusive space?
 We are always looking for new advocates to help raise the bar of awareness regarding various negative social situations.

 Request a Step UP!
 Advocate

-Use the following form to request a Step Up! presentation for your groups, organization, or office.
+Use the contact information below to request a Step Up! presentation for your group, organization, or office.
 Presenters can match their message to your needs.
-After you submit the form, an event coordinator will contact you regarding any additional information necessary to make the most impactful experience.

 Assistant Dean of Students and Step UP!
 Coordinator